Gordon Ramsay's mint chocolate truffles are the perfect treat for those weeks when you need a little chocolate indulgence.

-Gordon says: 'At home, I’m raising my own little brigade of sous chefs, who are always willing to help with any recipe that involves chocolate and the possibility of licking the spoon – this one certainly appeals'
+This recipe by celebrity chef Gordon Ramsay is easy to make and perfect for doing with the kids, Gordon says; 'At home, I’m raising my own little brigade of sous chefs, who are always willing to help with any recipe that involves chocolate and the possibility of licking the spoon – this one certainly appeals.'

 250ml double cream

 250ml single cream

 130g clear honey

 Gordon says: 'Instead of mint, you might like to flavour the chocolate truffles with a splash of brandy, or grated orange zest and a little Grand Marnier, or even fresh chilli to give a surprising but delicious kick.'